A/B Testing Advanced

 Underpowered Tests: A Hidden Problem

-An underpowered test (below 80% power) doesn’t just miss more winners — it also produces noisier results that are harder to interpret:
+An underpowered test (below 80% power) doesn’t just miss more winners — it also produces misleading statistics:

-• Underpowered tests are especially common on low-traffic pages — see How to Do CRO With Low Traffic
+Underpowered tests are especially common on low-traffic pages.
+See How to Do CRO With Low Traffic for approaches that work when you can’t achieve standard power levels.

 Frequently Asked Questions